 - Increase your deductible.
 Increasing the deductibles on your collision and comprehensive coverage from $500 to $1,000 can cut your premiums by up to 20% and prevent you from filing small claims that could get you dropped by your insurer or cause your rate to rise.
 Use some of your premium savings to build up your emergency fund, so you’ll have money to cover the deductible if you end up having a claim.

 - Get credit for discounts.
 You’ll receive some discounts automatically, such as for your car’s safety features.
-But you won’t receive others unless you let your insurer know that you qualify – for example, if you work in certain professions (some insurers offer discounts for teachers or law enforcement professionals), are retired, carpool regularly, keep low mileage, if you belong to certain professional or alumni associations, or if your kids get good grades.
+But you won’t receive others unless you let your insurer know that you qualify – for example, if you work in certain professions (some insurers offer discounts for teachers or law enforcement professionals), are retired, carpool regularly, if you belong to certain professional or alumni associations, or if your kids get good grades.
 Ask your insurer for a list of discounts and make sure you get credit for all of the breaks you deserve.
+And if you’re working remotely rather than commuting to work because of the coronavirus pandemic, let your insurer know — you may get a break because of your low mileage.

 - Reshop your insurance after life changes.
 Compare rates from several insurers if you move, get a new car, if your teenager starts driving, or if you get married.
 The company with the lowest rate in your old situation may no longer offer the best deal for you.
 It’s also a good idea to reshop your insurance every few years even if nothing has changed because some companies raise rates at a faster pace than others.
 Most state insurance departments provide lists of insurers doing business in the state; see links at www.naic.org/map.
 An independent insurance agent can help you compare rates from several companies; see www.trustedchoice.com for links to agents in your area.